els285/Intro2NN4Physics/README.md

 ![image](./images/cover_banner.png)

+This repository is designed as an entry point for those looking to learn about machine learning in the physical sciences.
-Hello and welcome to the *Neural Network Building Blocks* repository for the 2025 Deep Learning School "Basic Concepts"!
+The material in this repository was originally prepared for the EruM-Data-Hub 2025 Deep Learning School "Basic Concepts', which took place in Aachen, Germany in May 2025.

 ## Session Goals
 * Give context to the development of deep learning, and its importance in modern physical sciences.